team-amzing/profit-analysis-backend/README.md

 Now pre-commit hooks should run on `git commit`.

 ## Running the analysis
 This app downloads time series data from the Quandl API and performs ARIMA analysis upon this data.
-To run the analysis and generate predictions in the form of a numpy binary file run the following in your terminal
+Run the following code in your terminal to run the analysis and generate a pickle file that contains the predictions for the given days and a numpy file that contains a boolean for if to sell today

 ```bash
 python -m generate_predictions